 a.
 A staircase shall not be arranged round a lift shaft.

 c.
-The minimum width of staircase shall be as table given below:
+The minimum width of staircase shall be as per Table 4.3:

-g.
-Access to main staircase shall be gained through adequate fire resistance rating (clause 11.7.1 of Chapter 11) Automatic closing doors placed in the enclosing walls of the staircases.
+e.
+Access to main staircase shall be gained through adequate fire resistance rating specified in Chapter 11.
+Automatic closing doors shall be placed in the enclosing walls of the staircases.
 It shall be a swing type door opening in the direction of the escape.

-k.
+i.
 In case of single staircase it shall terminate at the ground floor level and the access to the basement shall be by a separate staircase.
-However, the second staircase may lead to basement levels provided the same is separated at ground level by either a ventilated lobby with discharge points at two different ends or through enclosures with fire resistance rating door (clause 11.7.1 of Chapter 11) or through a fire protected corridor.
+However, the second staircase may lead to basement levels provided the same is separated at ground level by either a ventilated lobby with discharge points at two different ends or through enclosures with fire resistance rating door specified in Chapter 11 or through a fire protected corridor.

 a.
 All the floors shall be accessible for 24 hours by the lifts.
 The lifts provided in the buildings shall not be considered as a means of escape in case of emergency.
 In a dual line arrangement (lifts opposite to each other) the lobby may be between 1.5 times to 2.5 times the depth of one car.
 For in-line (single line) arrangements the lobby may be typically half of the above recommendations.